 Now more than ever healthcare organizations require analytics talent.
 Analytics professionals are needed to develop the tools and perform the analyses that healthcare organizations use to generate the information and insight required to find solutions for mounting quality, safety and regulatory issues.
-Analytics professionals are in high demand as increasing numbers of healthcare and organizations in other industries are recognizing
+Analytics professionals are in high demand as increasing numbers of healthcare and organizations in other industries are recognizing the value analytics provides.

 The high demand for analytics professionals means increased competition for these sought-after people.
 Here are a few things that your healthcare organization can do to help recruit and retain top healthcare data analytics talent.